=> numbers last updated: Sun, 29 Mar 2020 12:07:52 CEST <=

 The new virus was soon identified as a novel coronavirus and named COVID-19.
 It belongs to the family of viruses that include the common cold and viruses such as SARS and MERS.
 On January 20, 2020, it was confirmed that the coronavirus can be transmitted between humans, greatly increasing the risk of global spread.

 The spread of the virus on an international scale is dominated by air travel.
 Wuhan, the seventh largest city in China with 11 million residents, was a major domestic air transportation hub with many connecting international flights before the city was effectively quarantined and the Wuhan airport closed on January 23, 2020.
 By then, the virus had already spread to other Chinese provinces as well as other countries.

 All case data on this site is provided by Johns Hopkins University's Center for Systems Science and Engineering (CSSE) via their online GIS dashboard.

 Modeling the spread of COVID-19

-The computational model estimates the
+The import risk model estimates the

 for airports, countries, and continental regions worldwide.